mariodss/ticket-lifecycle/README.md

 </p>
 <p>
-As an end-user, create the following ticket: entire mobile/online banking system is down
+As an end-user, create the following ticket: entire mobile/online banking system is down.
+<p>Use cusomer Karen as the end-user</p>

 </p>
 <br />